Labrys: Double axes in the Near East

 In the Near East and other parts of the region, eventually, axes of this sort often are wielded by male divinities and appear to become symbols of the thunderbolt, a symbol often found associated with the axe symbol.
 In Labraunda of Caria the double-axe accompanies the storm-god Zeus Labraundos.
 Similar symbols have been found on plates of Linear pottery culture in Romania.
 The double-axe is associated with the Hurrian god of sky and storm Teshub.
 His Hittite and Luwian name was Tarhun.
 Both are depicted holding a triple thunderbolt in one hand and a double axe in the other hand.
-Similarly, Zeus throws his thunderbolt to bring storm.
+Similarly, Zeus throws his thunderbolt to bring a storm.
 The labrys, or pelekys, is the double axe Zeus uses to invoke storm and, the relatively modern Greek word for lightning is "star-axe" (ἀστροπελέκι astropeleki) The worship of the double axe was kept up in the Greek island of Tenedos and in several cities in the south-west of Asia Minor, and it appears in later historical times in the cult of the thunder god of Asia Minor (Zeus Labrayndeus).